Applying for Visas for Non-EU/Non-EEA applicants

 To apply for your student visa in the UK, you must first make an appointment with our Visa & Immigration Support team for an assessment of your documents.
 You will then be given assistance with the online application.

 Further information about the visa application process can be found on the Visas & Immigration webpages.

-To qualify for a Tier 4 (student) visa you must be able to claim 40 points.
+To qualify for a Student Route visa you must be able to claim 70 points.
 The points are given as follows: